Jammyjamjamman/Magnetometer_data_server/README.md

 ## Retrieving and Visualising Data from Frongoch Magnetometer
 See the code in [client_interface](client_interface).

-## Exploring and Processing the Original Frongoch Magnetometer
+## Exploring and Processing the Original Frongoch Magnetometer Data
 See the code in [mag_data_exploration](mag_data_exploration).

 ## Setting up a Server with Magnetometer Data from Frongoch and Hartland